nap2000/docs/looking-up-data.rst

 .. note::

-  The online eidtor will guide you through accessing another survey's data.
+  The online editor will guide you through accessing another survey's data.
 For example to look up choices in another survey select appearance, click on the edit button and then select the **search** tab.
 You can then look up available surveys without having to know their "ident".
 However if you are entering the survey ident into an XLSForm then you can get it from the online editor.
 Select the menu
   **File** and then **Info**.